orujovshah/migrate-to-spotify/README.md

 1. Check the log file for detailed error messages
 2. Verify your API credentials are correct
 3. Ensure all dependencies are installed
-4. Run the test suite to verify functionality
-5. Check API quotas haven't been exceeded
+4. Check API quotas haven't been exceeded

 ---